 EDUCATION, EXPERIENCE, AND SKILLS REQUIRED:

-Bilingual English/Spanish required.
-Preferred Bachelor’s degree from a four year college or university in Social Work or related field.
-Preferred, two years experience in social service position to the homeless, low income, or similar high risk populations.
+Bilingual English/Spanish preferred.
+Preferred Bachelor’s degree from a four-year college or university in Social Work or related field.
+Preferred, two years experience in social service position to the homeless, low income, or similar high-risk populations.
 Must be able to direct and train others.
 Possess strong organizational and time management skills.
 Computer literate with Microsoft Office Software.
 Possess passion and enthusiasm for the Mission and values of CCDSD

 CERTIFICATES, LICENSES, REGISTRATIONS: